-From rolling stock to building brick work, drybrushing gives your models an extra dimension and makes the difference between a painted plastic model and an authentic super-realistic replica for your railways.
+From vehicles and miniatures to building brickwork, dry brushing gives your models an extra dimension and makes the difference between a painted plastic model and an authentic super-realistic miniature replica.

-Dry brushing is a fine scale model painting technique to accentuate the detail or raised surface elements of a model that would otherwise be lost with normal paint.
+Dry brushing is a scale model painting technique to accentuate the detail of raised surface elements and textures on a model that would otherwise be lost with normal paint.
 Pulling out these areas adds depth and character, wear and tear and gives figures and vehicles an edge and realism.
 (I also do it on pretty much every terrain element of my layouts and dioramas to some degree).
 It also works amazingly well on foam based stone work.

 Mix up your paint to get the desired colour.
 I also find that making it a little thinner consistency than would be used for normal brush painting works best.

 Dip the end of your brush in the paint and make sure all the bristles are well soaked at the end then try to remove as much paint as possible.

 You’ll want a short flat brush for dry brushing.
 Scot Taylor at ghostofzeon — another good model painting resource — also recommends using an old brush as this technique tends to ruin brushes and the fine bristles of new brushes aren’t needed for dry brushing.

-Another useful tip comes from airfieldmodels.com, who suggest using a soft bristled brush when you want subtle shading and a stiffer brush for picking out highlights”.
+Another useful tip comes from airfieldmodels.com, which suggests using a “soft-bristled brush when you want subtle shading and a stiffer brush for picking out highlights”.
 Contradictory to its name, I also find keeping the bristles damp improves the result, leaving fewer spots from where the paint has dried on the brush behind.

-Be careful not to leave to much paint on the brush, test it spare plastic beforehand.
-The idea is to apply the minimum amount of paint to your model not the most.
+Be careful not to leave too much paint on the brush, try it on some spare plastic beforehand.
+The idea is to apply the minimum amount of paint to your model, not the most.

 Lightly draw the brush back and forth over the high spots of the model.
-You will need to brush back and forth many times as the best effect is achieved with slow gradual build up of paint.
+You will need to brush back and forth many times as the best effect is achieved with a slow gradual build-up of paint.
 The direction of brushing is very important and should be perpendicular to any edges or raised detail.

-Also be wary of the paint drying on the brush, you may need to clean the brush several times during the process and as said, I find keeping it damp aids the process.
+Also, be wary of the paint drying on the brush, you may need to clean the brush several times during the process and as said, I find keeping it damp aids the process.